Part 1: ROS & Linux Basics

 - Within your

-is a Linux command that we can use to create an empty file.
-Use this to create an empty file calledpublisher.py
+touchis a Linux command that we can use to create an empty file.
+Use this to create an empty file calledpublisher.py, which we will add content to shortly:

 TERMINAL 1: